 In this article, we’ll lay out what has been done about Jane Doe and the arguable effort by the district to keep this case quiet.

-Keeping It Quiet – Human Resources
+Quiet Epidemic – Human Resources

 In the last installment, it was noted that Jane Doe was made aware of a citizen poking around in her history with Child Protective Services and past drug use.